 400 W. South Temple, Salt Lake City, UT 84101

-* Gastronomic SLC is a proud local partner
+* Gastronomic SLC is a proud local partner of Vinelore.

 Hi, I’m Stuart, nice to meet you!
 I’m the founder, writer and wrangler at Gastronomic SLC and The Utah Review; I’m also a former restaurant critic of more than five years, working for the Salt Lake Tribune.
 I’ve worked extensively with other local publications from Utah Stories through to Salt Lake Magazine and Visit Salt Lake.